 There are many key areas of a business that need to affect and be effected by change in technology and that need consideration as a whole as well as individually.
-Working on just a few areas will work, but the most agile organisations are constantly working on all these areas.
+Working on just a few areas will work, but the most agile organisations are constantly working on all areas.

-Let me introduce you to my own Framework and in a series of Posts I’ll elaborate deeper on each of the elements in the diagram below.
+Let me introduce you to my own Framework and in a series of Posts, I’ll elaborate deeper on each of the elements in the diagram below.

 So, what does it mean – well, from a technical perspective it’s simply not enough to just focus on “people and process”.
 There are traditional ways of thinking we need to remove – like bi-annual technology reviews, 3 year projects etc. The key components to a “Change enterprise” are that;

 Time is linear – I know, obvious right – so why do we keep drawing it as circles.
-We can’t revisit time, we can’t unmake progress and we should not be focusing on the past other than a reference for improvement measurement.
+We can’t revisit time, we can’t unmake progress and we should not be focusing on the past other than as a reference for improvement measurement.

-Change is a constant – another common saying, but I mean it’s not something we can put off, a strategy to deal with changes is needed – I know we cannot predict the future (although I do try in many blog posts to see patterns in technology changes) but we certainly can be aware that it’s not going to be the same and that we’ll need to be changing with it.
+Change is a constant – another common saying, but I mean it’s not something we can put off, a strategy to deal with changes is needed.
+I know we cannot predict the future (although I do try in many blog posts to see patterns in technology changes) but we certainly can be aware that it’s not going to be the same and that we’ll need to be changing with it.

 You can’t sweat IT assets anymore – Sorry CFO’s it’s over, the days of keeping an office version for 10 years + are long gone and you need to see the effect that this type of thinking will have on staff retention and business innovation.
 The same is true for on premises servers, hardware, local drives etc. You have to start thinking about IT as leveraging what is available to it’s best ability, forget future proofing systems, simply keep changing them to keep up – it’s a different model but not a less efficient one.

-Great People will want to work with Great technology – I know you all see this coming, Gen Z will likely want to work in a very different way, just look at the Electric Vehicle revolution, my son insists he will never learn to drive and that he will simply leverage a gig economy or self driving EVs.
+Great People will want to work with Great technology – I know you all see this coming, Gen Z will likely want to work in a very different way.
+Just look at the Electric Vehicle revolution, my son insists he will never learn to drive and that he will simply leverage a gig economy or self driving EVs.

 Community – This is in the inner ring because it spans all areas of business and is a fundamental concept of modern working.
 Creating communities is the hallmark of a Change Enterprise – it’s where skills and enthusiasm trump job title and role.
 It’s a shift in people and performance management that feels like a leap of faith but can deliver the most outstanding value.
 Communities are groups of unrelated people in an organisation that want to improve performance or productivity – engaged community members want to help the organisation grow and are permitted a platform to prove it.
 These are the people that you want to nurture in your business and connecting them with like-minded folks will massively improve retention too.
 I’ve seen this work in some of the largest enterprises and also in smaller teams.